eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/nullsafe-method.md

 ### Type

-The result type of the `lhs?.rhs` operator is the optional type of the right hand operand.
+The result type of the `lhs?.rhs` operator is the callable type of the right hand operand, with the return type replaced by its corresponding optional type.

 ## See also